Associate Professor, Phyllis J. Washington College of Education and Human Sciences at the University of Montana.

 HFD 494, HFD 498

 Dr. Martin Blair began his career as a special education teacher.
 Following that experience, he spent the next two decades at Utah’s University Center for Excellence in Developmental Disabilities (UCEDD), the Center for Persons with Disabilities (CPD), as director of the Utah Assistive Technology Program, Chair of Utah’s Interagency Outreach Training Initiative, the policy director of the National Center on Disability and Access to Education, the Associate Director of the Center for Technical Assistance for Excellence in Special Education, and the CPD’s Assistant Director for Policy and Development.
 In these various roles he has built trusting, collaborative relationships with colleagues from a variety of disciplines in university, community, state and national circles.
 In 2013, Dr. Blair assumed leadership of the University of Montana Rural Institute for Inclusive Communities, Montana’s UCEDD.
 Dr. Blair has presented over 50 papers to national and international audiences and authored dozens of professional articles.
+He has generated over $17 million in grant and contract funds to support his efforts.
 He currently serves as a Co-Chair of the Public Policy Committee of the Association of University Centers on Disability.
 Dr. Blair’s work is focused on improving the quality of services and supports for individuals with disabilities and their families by working closely with trainees, Center staff, university faculty and administration, state and federal legislators and administration officials, and those who are the primary beneficiaries of the services and supports that he and his colleagues provide.

 Ph.D.
 (2008).
 Education, Utah State University, Logan, Utah.

 M.S.
 (1997).
 Secondary Education, Utah State University, Logan, Utah.

 B.S.
 (1991).
 Special Education, Utah State University, Logan, Utah.